 10. The veneration of the Virgin Mary is almost as important as that of Jesus.

 After the Second Vatican Council (1962-1965), the Roman Catholic Church tried to accommodate other religions and religious confessions with a tolerant and peaceful attitude.
 To this end, after the Council, apologetics, a subject aimed at combating doctrinal errors and heretics, was removed from the theological curriculum.
-This original orientation of the Church brought with it, on the one hand, great admiration from the other Churches and, on the other, allowed new religious orientations to penetrate the spiritual life of many Catholic communities, especially in Latin America.
+This original orientation of the Church brought with it, on the one hand, great admiration from the other Churches and, on the other, allowed new religious directions to penetrate the spiritual life of many Catholic communities, especially in Latin America.

 Things that you might want to know…